 If your business operates on an invoicing system, you might be familiar with late payments and perhaps even nonpayment.
-There are many reasons why this happens, from lost bills to unexpected additional expenses that the customer could not afford.
-However, regardless of the circumstances, an unpaid invoice can hurt your business.
-You need to act if you want to receive your money.
+There are many reasons why customers don't pay invoices on time (or at all), from lost bills to unexpected additional expenses that customers realize they cannot afford.
+Many small business owners struggle with how to best ask for overdue payment without being rude.
+However, regardless of the circumstances, an unpaid invoice hurts your business.
+You need to act if you want to keep your cash flow healthy; being candid with customers and having some backup strategies at the ready is key.

 According to Greg Waldorf, CEO of invoicing app Invoice2go, you want to deal with the problem head-on, but being straightforward doesn't have to mean being aggressive.
-If a client or customer hasn't paid a bill on time, here's how to ensure that you not only get your payment, but also maintain a good relationship with the customer.
+If a client or customer hasn't paid a bill on time, here's how to ensure that you get paid while maintaining a good relationship with the customer.

 1. Discuss all costs and payment terms before you begin a project.

-Putting everything on the table right away not only sets payment expectations for your client, but also builds the trust necessary for a strong, positive customer relationship, Waldorf said.
-Before diving into a project, make sure that your client is fully aware of projected costs, and ensure that you take time to answer any questions upfront.
+Putting everything on the table right away not only sets payment expectations for your client, but it establishes the trust necessary for a strong, positive customer relationship, Waldorf said.
+Before diving into a project, make sure that your client is fully aware of the projected costs, and ensure that you take time to answer any questions upfront.

 "Having this clarity from the beginning will help strengthen customers' trust and commitment to paying the full amount," Waldorf said.
 "If anything changes along the way, alert your customers in real time so there aren't any surprises."